logicalhacking/DASCA/README.md

  1. Select the DASCA `src` folder as source for the import
  2. Import all offered projects (WALA and DASCA)

-While some Wala projects may contain compilation errors, all DASCA projects (i.e., `eu.aniketos.dasca.*`) should compile without errors.
+While some WALA projects may contain compilation errors, all DASCA projects (i.e., `eu.aniketos.dasca.*`) should compile without errors.

 ## Team